DHAFIR “DADA 5000” HARRIS

 From humble beginnings to mixed martial arts bout dominance, the 6’3″ 275 pound Dhafir “DaDa 5000” Harris is emerging as an international star.

 DaDa was born on August 4, 1977 in Cat Island, Bahamas but quickly moved to Miami as a newborn to receive medical treatment for streptococcus meningitis.
 The intense medical treatment lasted for six months.
 According to DaDa’s mother, Eleanor Stewart (affectionately known as “Sista”), he amazingly grew in to three year-old toddler clothing during the treatment process.
 Doctors told her that he would be able to live a normal life.
-Based on his strength and the will to live he exuded, she knew it was a sign that he would be destined for greatness.
+Based on his strength and the will to live that he exuded, she knew it was a sign that he would be destined for greatness.

 DAWG FIGHT THE MOVIE